fbevents Recess Squads: Socratic Discussions | Recess

 Organized by Christopher

-Hosted by 1 expert guide
+Hosted by 2 expert guides

 Build confidence, communication skills, and mental agility through weekly conversations about moral dilemmas, ethical conundrums, and philosophical what-ifs.